 Okay, now here’s what you need to do:

-- a) make sure Squirrly is activated and updated on your wordpress site.
+- a) make sure Squirrly is activated and updated on your WordPress site.

-Now, look at Exact Searches.
+Now, look at Search.

 This shows you the exact number of people who search for your topic in the exact way that you wrote your topic.

 Example: if people search (exactly) for „cheap cat food” more than they search for „organic cat food”, it will be more profitable for you, in the long run, to write about „cheap cat food”, because more people want that.
 That's why Search is so important.

 If you'd do this research using Broad Search, you'd get a lot of noise that messes up your profitable topic identification.